valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

   When the Portal Task plugin is configured, the plugin action 'Create Portal Task' can now be linked to a BPMN user task on the process links page.

+* **Add configuration component for 'Create Zaak' plugin action**

+  When the Zeken API plugin is configured, the plugin action 'Create Zaak' can now be linked to a BPMN service task on the process links page.

 * **Add configuration component for the 'Verzoek' plugin**

   The 'Verzoek' plugin can now be configured from the plugin management page.
 To support the adding of multiple Verzoek